 Any revenue project that is in deficit and either has not been authorized by Treasury Management or exceeds its authorized limit or permitted time frame.

 All revenue projects must have a cash balance of zero or greater before commitments.
 If a revenue project rolls up into a revenue parent, then the revenue parent must have a cash balance of zero or greater before commitments.
 The cash balance of the revenue parent will be monitored for a cash deficit.

 Each dean or vice president is responsible for monitoring revenue projects or parents within his/her organization to ensure that cash balances are zero or greater or obtain authorization, where warranted, prior to incurring a cash deficit.
-A deficit cash balance in a revenue project or parent is expressly prohibited unless the deficit is properly authorized.
+A deficit cash balance in a revenue project or revenue parent is expressly prohibited unless the deficit is properly authorized.
 [Note: Other agencies that have revenue projects in the University’s integrated system must adhere to these terms.]

 - Monitoring Cash Balances:

-This report is the basis for determining cash deficits for the revenue projects in an organization.
-Individuals responsible for monitoring a department’s cash balances must receive training, including training on reconciliations, on how to use this report to manage and resolve cash deficits.
+This is the basis for determining cash deficits for the revenue projects in an organization.
+Individuals responsible for monitoring a unit’s cash balances must receive training, including training on reconciliations, on how to use this report to manage and resolve cash deficits.

 - Unauthorized Cash Deficits:

 The Office of Treasury Management will monitor cash balances on a quarterly basis.
 At such time as an unauthorized deficit occurs, interest charges may be assessed at a rate to be determined by Treasury Management.
 Interest charges will be assessed to the unit’s identified “Other than Personal Services” (OTPS) suspense PTAEO.
 Charges to the OTPS suspense PTAEO must be cleared each month.
 Unauthorized Cash Deficits that exist, or are expected to exist, for an extended period of time may be converted into a loan by Treasury Management under policy FIN-024: Internal Borrowing Program.

-Treasury Management will notify as necessary, department personnel and the appropriate dean or vice president of any unauthorized deficit(s) and subsequent interest assessment(s).
+Treasury Management will notify unit personnel and the appropriate dean or vice president of any unauthorized deficit(s) and subsequent interest assessment(s).

 - Authorized Cash Deficits: